-If your injuries are relatively small and temporary, hiring a worker's comp lawyer may not be essential.
-However, if your injuries are significant, your recovery time lengthy, you are unable to return to work, or you are permanently impaired, then an attorney may be well worth the costs involved.
+If your injuries are relatively small and temporary, hiring a worker's comp lawyer may not be essential, but if your injuries are significant, your recovery time lengthy, you are unable to return to work, or you are permanently impaired, then an attorney may be well worth the costs involved.
 (Learn more about when you should hire a workers' comp lawyer and when it's not necessary.)

 The amount that an attorney can receive for representing you varies by state, and is usually governed by state laws or regulations.
 In most states, the attorney will represent you on a contingent basis.